’90s No. 1s Revisited: “Can’t Help Falling In Love”

 “Can’t Help Falling In Love” was featured on the soundtrack of the Sharon Stone film Sliver, which was highly hyped because of the frenzy Stone had caused over her performance in her prior film, the smash thriller Basic Instinct.
 Sliver was critically panned but did pretty well at the box office.
 Clips can be seen throughout the UB40 video.

 The significant popularity of this track, even today, is hard to explain, as nothing about it, or UB40, is exceptional.
 (Former) lead singer Ali Campbell seems like an average fellow with a competent voice.
 The production quality is a bit cheap; it sounds as if it was recorded in a shower.
 And the band members’ instrumental skills are hard to ascertain on the recording.
 But this track was a huge smash.
 It was the third-biggest single of the year, and as of this writing the video has 45 million views on YouTube.
 And we liked it too.

-Was it dope?
 Whether you’re willing to call this reggae or not, reggae was definitely happening in 1993.
 “Informer” by Snow hit No. 1; Inner Circle released two Top 20 hits, “Bad Boys” and “Sweat (A La La La La Long)“; Mad Cobra had a Top 20 hit with “Flex“; and there was probably other stuff.
-What are we, an encyclopedia?
-So, sure, this was acceptable fare with widespread appeal.
+So this was acceptable fare with widespread appeal.

 Does it hold up?
 This track didn’t sound particularly modern even in 1993, so perhaps it doesn’t sound any less modern today.
 We’d have guessed that there isn’t much of an audience for this now, but YouTube says otherwise.
 So it probably holds up fine; if you liked it then, you’d probably like it now.